Developer MCP

 The Developer MCP Server is designed specifically to be used by Umbraco developers.

-While the Model Context Protocol (MCP) can be used for many types of solution, automation, and workflow integrations.
+The Model Context Protocol (MCP) can be used for many types of solution, automation, and workflow integrations.
 This particular MCP Server focuses on developer-oriented tasks and productivity enhancements within Umbraco projects.

 Example use cases:

-Automation of content, media and schema Automate repetitive actions through conversational commands.
+Automate repetitive actions through conversational commands.
 This includes creating or updating content or media, generating content models, or performing large-scale operations.

-Integration into modern development workflows Use the Developer MCP Server alongside other MCP servers such as Playwright MCP, Figma MCP, or GitHub MCP.
+Use the Developer MCP Server alongside other MCP Servers such as Playwright MCP, Figma MCP, or GitHub MCP.
 This streamlines your end-to-end site development process.

 Not recommended for non-developers

-Powerful tool access Even for users with limited permissions, the MCP Server exposes many management-level tools.
+Even for users with limited permissions, the MCP Server exposes many management-level tools.
 Incorrect commands could unintentionally alter or damage your Umbraco instance.

 Do not connect the Developer MCP Server to a production Umbraco environment.
 Always use a local or isolated development instance.